Schedule a Consult

 Small language models (SLMs) have found their way into numerous real-world applications, showcasing their versatility and efficiency.
 DistilBERT, a compact version of the BERT language model, is a prime example.
 With a significantly reduced parameter count and faster inference time, DistilBERT excels in tasks like text classification, named entity recognition, and question answering.

 Similarly, TinyBERT is another compact BERT model optimized for mobile and embedded devices.
-Its smaller size and faster inference speed make it ideal for resource-constrained environments, while still maintaining competitive performance in various natural language processing (NLP) tasks.
+Its smaller size, smaller dataset, and faster inference speed make it ideal for resource-constrained environments, while still maintaining competitive performance in various natural language processing (NLP) tasks.

 Mistral's 7B and Microsoft's Phi-2 are other examples of SLMs with varying parameter counts, both designed for tasks like text generation, summarization, and question answering.
 Their smaller size makes them more accessible and easier to deploy compared to larger models, making them a popular choice for a wide range of applications.